O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Abstract

 \section{Abstract}

-Understanding and reconstructing the 3D world through omnidirectional perception is an inevitable trend in the development of autonomous agents and embodied intelligence.
-However, existing 3D occupancy prediction methods are constrained by limited perspective inputs and predefined training distribution, making them difficult to apply to embodied agents that require comprehensive and safe perception of scenes in open world exploration.
-To address this, we present O3N, the first purely visual, end-to-end \textbf{O}mnidirectional \textbf{O}pen-vocabulary \textbf{O}ccup\-ancy predictio\textbf{N} framework.
+Understanding and reconstructing the 3D world through omnidirectional perception is becoming increasingly important for intelligent transportation and urban autonomous agents operating in shared spaces.
+However, existing vision-based 3D occupancy prediction methods are constrained by limited perspective inputs and a predefined training distribution, making them difficult to apply to embodied agents that require comprehensive and safe perception of scenes in open-world exploration.
+To address this, we present O3N, the first framework for open-vocabulary occupancy prediction from a single omnidirectional RGB image.
 O3N embeds omnidirectional voxels in a polar-spiral topology via the Polar-spiral Mamba (PsM) module, enabling continuous spatial representation and long-range context modeling across 360{\textdegree}.
 The Occupancy Cost Aggregation (OCA) module introduces a principled mechanism for unifying geometric and semantic supervision within the voxel space, ensuring consistency between the reconstructed geometry and the underlying semantic structure.
 Moreover, Natural Modality Alignment (NMA) establishes a gradient-free alignment pathway that harmonizes visual features, voxel embeddings, and text semantics, forming a consistent \textit{``pixel-voxel-text''} representation triad.
-Extensive experiments on multiple models demonstrate that our method not only achieves state-of-the-art performance on QuadOcc and Human360Occ benchmarks but also exhibits remarkable cross-scene generalization and semantic scalability, paving the way toward universal 3D world modeling.
-The source code will be made publicly available at \href{https://github.com/MengfeiD/O3N}{O3N}. \keywords{Panoramic Image \and Open-vocabulary Occupancy \and Scene Understanding}
+Extensive experiments on multiple models demonstrate that our method not only achieves state-of-the-art performance on QuadOcc and Human360Occ benchmarks but also exhibits remarkable cross-scene generalization and semantic scalability, highlighting the potential of O3N for scalable open-world 3D scene understanding.
+The source code will be made publicly available at \url{https://github.com/MengfeiD/O3N}.